ibm-cloud-docs/dl/faqs.md

 {: #cost}
 {: faq}

 There are two pricing plans: metered and unmetered.
-Metered has a port fee and bill per GB egressed across the {{site.data.keyword.dl_short}} (2.0).
+Metered has a port fee and bill per GB egressed across the {{site.data.keyword.dl_short}}.
 Unmetered billing has a higher port fee and no usage charges, which are ideal for customers who consistently egress traffic across their direct link.

 ## What are the tools for monitoring the consumption of resources associated with the service, as well as the costs and the quality of the service?